Jury convicts 1 prison guard in inmate deaths, hung on 2nd

 Banta was convicted in connection with the May 17, 2018 beating of inmate Larry Earvin, 65, at Western Illinois Correctional Center in Quincy, 250 miles (400 kilometers) southwest of Chicago.
 He suffered 15 broken ribs and abdominal injuries so severe a portion of his bowel was surgically removed.
 He died June 26.

 His co-defendant, Lt.
 Todd Sheffler, 53, of Mendon, was with Banta and another officer who delivered Earvin to the segregation unit after he allegedly failed to return to his cell, but the jury could not reach a unanimous verdict.
-One of his attorneys, David Vig of Springfield, expects the U.S. to re-try him.
+One of his attorneys, William Vig of Springfield, expects the U.S. to re-try him.

 Follow Political Writer John O’Connor at https://twitter.com/apoconnor